garethjmsaunders/digital-code-style-guide/t4-names.md

 Ideally, groups SHOULD be named by function (such as Orientation) rather than organisational structure (such as Student Services).
 Group names:

 * MUST begin with a capital letter.
-* MUST use only A-Z, a-z, 0-9 and hyphen.
+* MUST use only A-Z, a-z, 0-9 spaces and hyphens.
 * MUST NOT end with a full-stop.
 * MAY use abbreviations only if these are well known.